 - The Will & Ann Scholarship Award is open for students who have been accepted into an accredited college or university.
 The award value varies each year based on fund availability.
 To be eligible, applicants must submit three letters of recommendation (one from a minister or community leader, one from a teacher, and one from an adult family member) and write an essay.
 See the counselor for an application.

 - Fresh n' Lean awards a $1500 scholarship to a student who submits a short video or photo essay showing how their personal eating habits have helped them achieve specific goals.
 More information is available at their website.
 Application deadline is October 31, 2019.

 - For seniors planning to enter the field of nursing, Nursing Schools Almanac offers a $1,000 scholarship to the applicant best demonstrating a record of academic excellence, particularly in science and math, and a passion for the nursing profession and healthcare.
 Interested students may apply at their website by August 31, 2018.

 - The Southeastern State Pupil Transporation Conference offers a $2500 scholarship for a student whose parent or guardian is a school transportation employee.
 Applicants must have a 3.0 GPA.
-See the counselor for an application; the deadline is April 20, 2018.
+See the counselor for an application.

 - The Orlando Scholarship Organization awards one boy and one girl a "Community and Arts" $2500 scholarship.
-See the counselor for an application, which is due May 15, 2018.
+See the counselor for an application.

 - Bond & Botes Law Firm gives a $2000 scholarship to senior who submits an essay describing how they have overcome financial hardships and what they have done to help others overcome hardships.
 Applicants should have a 3.0 GPA.
 The deadline is July 1, 2018.
 Go to their website for an application.